ba-st/Ansible/docs/WorkerQueue.md

 connection open.
 ````

-Then we need to create a channel since every operation performed by a client happens on a channel.
+Then you need to create a channel since every operation performed by a client happens on a channel.

 ````Smalltalk
 channel := connection createChannel.
 ````

 Channels are logical connections to the broker.
 Communication on a channel is isolated from communication on other channels sharing the same connection.

-On this channel we are going to create an exchange, a queue, and binding between the two:
+On this channel you´re going to create an exchange, a queue, and a binding between this two:

 ````Smalltalk
 channel declareExchangeNamed: 'tasks' of: 'direct' applying: [:exchange | ].